LennardKrause/pilatus3_frame_conversion/README.md

  - Middle click + drag (or hold *Shift*) to change the angle
  - Double click on the rectangle to flip up/down
  - Use the *Intensity* slider to adjust the contrast
- - Navigate between runs using the *arrow keys*
+ - Navigate between runs using the *arrow buttons*
  - Press *Save Mask* to save the current mask
  - *Reset Mask* resets both patches to their initial states

-The masks are saved to *Output Directory* and follow the nameing convention used by SAINT so no further steps are needed in order to use the masks.
+The masks are saved to *Output Directory* and follow the naming convention used by SAINT so no further steps are needed in order to use the masks.